marzukia/blog/content/posts/buyers-guide-to-melbourne/index.md

 If we look at what the top 20 postcodes have in common:

-- Nearly all top-ranked suburbs are well-served by both tram and train lines—some with multiple options—leading to lower commute times.
+- Nearly all top-ranked suburbs are well-served by both tram and train lines-some with multiple options-leading to lower commute times.
 - Suburbs like 3054 (Carlton North / Princes Hill), 3053 (Carlton), and 3002 (East Melbourne) are all within an easy, flat cycling distance to the city, explaining their high cycle scores.
 - Inner-west and inner-north areas (3011 – Footscray, 3066 – Collingwood, 3057 – Brunswick East) show strong recent growth in income, suggesting they’re still evolving and may offer upside.
 - While not all top suburbs have the best schools, they tend to score decently.
 Lower scores here may be offset by strong access and rising affluence.
-- Suburbs like 3054, 3056 (Brunswick), and 3011 are still priced beneath the east-side powerhouses—making them viable options in terms of value-for-money.
+- Suburbs like 3054, 3056 (Brunswick), and 3011 are still priced beneath the east-side powerhouses-making them viable options in terms of value-for-money.

 ### Bottom 20 Postcodes